gantsign/development-environment/docs/_docs/features.md

 Website: [https://www.kernel.org/doc/Documentation/blockdev/zram.txt](https://www.kernel.org/doc/Documentation/blockdev/zram.txt)

-Unless you have 16GB of RAM you're probably going to struggle to run VirtualBox, your IDE, a Maven build, your application and a few services in Docker at the same time.
-Enabling RAM compression in the virtual machine is going to stretch the RAM significantly further.
-Essentially this create a virtual swap disk backed by compressed RAM; this is typically much faster than disk based swap, particularly on machines with fast CPUs.
-Given Java applications tend to reserve a lot more RAM than they end up using, they benefit more from RAM compression than native applications.
+Unless you have 16GB of RAM you're probably going to struggle to run VirtualBox, your IDE, a Maven build, your application, and a few services in Docker at the same time.

+Enabling RAM compression in the virtual machine allows you to run more things at once.

+It's so fast there's no reason not to enable it by default.

 ### File synchronization

 Website: [https://www.cis.upenn.edu/~bcpierce/unison](https://www.cis.upenn.edu/~bcpierce/unison)

-One of the advantages of a using a virtual machine for your development environment is it's easy to get back to a clean working state by rebuilding the virtual machine.
-The downside of this is it may require a certain amount of manual setup after the rebuild (e.g. SSH keys, Git username and email, cloning projects, etc.).
-If you keep all your working directories on the the client VM you'd also loose anything that hasn't been pushed to a remote server when you rebuild the virtual machine.
+One of the advantages of a using a virtual machine is it's easy to get back to a clean working state by rebuilding the virtual machine.

+However, you want to keep your user specific setup, and your workspace with all the repositories you've cloned.

-To reduce the amount of manual setup post-rebuild, and keep any local code, this project uses `unison` to synchronize (in real-time) selected files and folders from the client to the host machine.
-When the virtual machine is rebuilt the copies of these files and folders on the host are copied back the the client virtual machine.
-The `unison` synchronization tool allows the use of exclusion patterns to avoid duplicating compiled artifacts; this reduces unnecessary I/O and disk usage on the host.
+This project uses [unison](https://www.cis.upenn.edu/~bcpierce/unison) to synchronize selected files and folders from the client to the host machine.

+When the virtual machine is rebuilt, these files and folders are copied back to the new client virtual machine.

+The following are some of the files and folders synchronized by default:

+* `/home/vagrant/workspace/`

+    * Put all your projects here.
+    * Tries to only synchronize source files by excluding directories like `target`.

+* `/home/vagrant/.gitconfig`
+* `/home/vagrant/.ssh/` (except the `authorized_keys` file)
+* `/home/vagrant/.gnupg/`
+* `/home/vagrant/.m2/`  (except the `repository` directory)

+**Note:** the synchronization is two way, but due to limitations of VirtualBox shared folders only the client to host synchronization is done in real-time;
+the host to client synchronization only occurs when the `unison` service restarts (e.g when you restart the VM).

+**Important:** ensure your important files are backed up before rebuilding your virtual machine.

 ## For command line users